Robotic Construction Platform Creates Large Buildings on Demand

 Because the foam dries so quickly, it really is possible to make a dome out of it, since successive layers don't have to be directly on top of each other.
 They can even be offset by 90 degrees, enabling flat roofs or unsupported shelves and benches.
 When additional support is required, the researchers have been experimenting with autonomously embedding rebar, and also with chains that have been autonomously welded into rigid shapes, as shown in the concept below:

-In order to be able to build on-demand structures anywhere, the DCP needs two things: power, and materials.
+In order to be able to build on-demand structures anywhere, the DCP needs two things: power and materials.
 Power is a hassle, but there’s no real technological barrier, since (hypothetically) you can just add as many solar panels and batteries as necessary to keep the robot powered up and running.
 Building materials are a bit more of a challenge, because you can’t easily make spray foam ingredients from scratch.
 Fortunately, spray foam isn’t the only useful building material, even if it might be the most optimal one for these purposes.
 The researchers have also successfully done some preliminary experimentation with electro-sintered powdered glass, thermally deposited ice, and compressed earth containing gravel and hay fibers.
 Depending on where you want to build stuff, all of these materials are potentially available locally and in bulk.

 This is a very compelling idea—as long as you supply sun and raw materials, these robots could built structures quickly, autonomously, and at very low cost, which are not three characteristics that you usually find together.
 The researchers have imagined several scenarios, including fabricating ice structures in polar environments and creating fractal structures out of sand in deserts to be later immersed in the ocean to provide coral reef habitat.